sheamkennedy/CS-207/README.md

 # CS-207 - 16 Step Arpeggiator/Synthesizer

 DESCRIPTION:
   The aim of this project is to build a device that both functions as a simple synthesizer as well as a 16-step      arpeggiator.

   This project focuses on the creation of an Arduino sketch (program) which will rely on a sound synthesis library     called Mozzi to output a variety of sound waveforms.
 A physical interface will be constructed consisting of inputs   like: switches, knobs and sliders that will be used to take in user inputs and will alter or modify the sound being   output by the synthesizer.
-Furthermore the project will look at arranging the synthesized sound in to a pattern of   notes (a sequence) which the user can also manipulate through user inputs.
+Furthermore the project will look at arranging the synthesized sound in to a pattern of   notes (an arpeggio) which the user can also manipulate through user inputs.

 FEATURES:
   The synthesizer being built will consist of the following features: